shlinkio/js-coding-standard/README.md

 ];
 ```

-If you need to access the react rules individually, use the `/react` entry point:
+If you need to access react rules independently, use the `/react` entry point:

 ```js
 // eslint.config.js